fxpresso/FXMaps/README.md

 I will keep its status up to date until I reach the point where I can start work on the project that uses this library (see [Nostromo](https://github.com/cogmission/Nostromo))

 ***
+**(2015-10-18)**
+* Added ability to set the style on the flyout background
+* Added ability to right click on route lines and delete them
+* Added ability to right click on waypoints and delete them and have the adjoining waypoints and lines adjust correctly
+* Added the ability for the Markers to be reset to the last letter in the route so that continuations of a route by adding waypoints will result in markers with succeeding letters (correct letters)

 **(2015-10-15)**
 * Added ability to display all or subset of routes
 * Added CheckedComboBox in route chooser